wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 in your attitude which you do not see and which is the cause of sorrow.
-You cling to the idea that you were born into a world of pain and sorrow; I know that the world is a child of love, having its beginning, growth and fulfillment in love.
+You cling to the idea that you were born into a world of pain and sorrow; I know that the world is a child of love, having its beginning, growth and fulfilment in love.
 But I am even beyond love.

 **Q:**&ensp;If you have created the world out of love, why is it so full of pain?